kaliop/ezdocker-stack/images/apache_php56/Readme.md

 # Apache/php 5.6 web server

-This is the main web server container for the project.
+This is the main web server image for the project.
 The source code for the eZ Publish installation will be run from here.

-Unlike the other containers there is more than one software package installed here as they are necessary for the running of eZ Publish.
+Unlike the other images, there is more than one software package installed here as they are necessary for the running of eZ Publish.

-Container is built on Ubuntu 14.04
+Container is built on Debian Jessie

 The software packages installed are: